AVEVA/OMF-Docs/documentation/types/type-messages.md

 The `id` cannot begin with the character sequence __.
 This has been reserved for predefined Types.
 Currently the only supported predefined Type is [__Link](xref:linkType).
-The `id` property is referenced when creating instances of Types in Container and Data messages, or when creating other Types that include this Type as a base type or referenced Type.
+The `id` property is referenced when creating instances of Types in Container and Data messages, or when creating other Types that include this Type as a referenced Type.

 The `version` is used to supply information about the Type definition and is stored as meta data.

 A `static` classification represents metadata describing a device being observed and should be used to capture data that is descriptive and relatively unchanging.
 A `dynamic` classification represents observed or calculated measurements taken from a device that update frequently.

-The `basetypeid` is used to support Type inheritance and is an `id` of previously defined Type.
-The properties of the base type are then included in the new type.
-Circular inheritance or self-referencing is not supported when using `basetypeid`.
 If a Type is created for the sole purpose of being referenced by another Type, then `classification` is not required.
 If classification is not set, then instance data of that type cannot be created.
-If the classification is set to `static` or `dynamic` then the classification of each type must match when using `basetypeid` to define an inheritance relationship.

 Type message defined as `enum` defines a set of name/value pairs and is used for properties that have a predefined set of allowed values.
 The `enum` type is created separately so that it can be referenced by multiple properties.
 Refer to [Enum Type](xref:enumType) for detailed information on defining an enum, and using the `reftypeid` to relate the enum property with the enum definition.